Saturday, May 16, 2009

 Teach your children the story of Christ’s Resurrection with your own homemade "Resurrection Eggs".

 Purchase 12 small plastic Easter eggs in different colors.
 These should be the kind that you can fill and are the right size to fit into an egg carton.
 Number them 1 through 12.
+Save one egg carton from the grocery store for storage.
+Into each egg place an item along with the message and scripture reference written on a small piece of paper (see list below).

 Starting twelve days before Easter Sunday open one egg per day starting with egg number one.
 Look at the enclosed object.
 Read the message and scripture.
 Discuss it with your children.
 Leave each egg open, showing its contents.
 On the last day the egg is empty, just like Jesus' tomb!